wbhicks/doc/test.md

 ---
 title: test.md2test.html
-layout: default
 ---

-this is test.md
+this is test.md (test.markdown worked too, but how to customize theme?)

+removed "layout: default"

 ### 3 hashes